sohinixcvii/Basic-Numerical-Techniques-In-Astrophysics-And-Cosmology/README.md

-# Some-Example-Problems-in-Python
+# Basic numerical techniques for astrophysics and cosmology (compiled by Dr Suman Majumdar and Dr Bhargav Vaidya)
-This is a collection of my solutions to several simple Python problems that can be solved to become more familiar with the language.
+This is a collection of my solutions to the attached problem set.
+Please note that the problems were compiled by [Dr Suman Majumdar](http://people.iiti.ac.in/~sumanm/) and [Dr Bhargav Vaidya](https://www.iiti.ac.in/people/~bvaidya/).
 # Problems solved:
 I am attaching a .pdf file in this repository that contains all the questions.
 Anyone interested in learning Python should try to write codes to solve these problems themselves before checking the solutions.
 # Packages and setup used: